brunover/incrementing-integers-service/README.md

 ## Getting Started

-Follow the `Quick Install` if you whant to see the project running or follow the `Prerequisites` and `Installation` to be able to modify the project on your own.
+Follow the `Quick Install` if you want to see the project running or follow the `Prerequisites` and `Installation` to be able to modify the project on your own.

 ### Quick Install